DZ Rider.

 There is no doubt that one of my dumbest and stupidest life's moments happened back in the early 80's while I was working in the ice cream business.
 I was involved in a very minor accident while driving my Canada Packers ice cream truck.

+But first, let me give you a brief history.York Ice Cream was just one division of Canada Packers.
+Canada Packers owned and operated a massive fleet of transport trucks right across Canada.
+Canada Packers also had employees who were authorized by the MTO (Ministry of Transportation in Ontario) to perform road tests.
 If a driver showed he was indeed capable a MTO authorized employee could also issue an AZ or DZ truck license.
 Since literally hundreds of drivers were hired to operate their fleet of trucks, time was of the essence when new hires needed to get a truck license.

 It was a lot easier than a driver having to go through the time consuming usual process of obtaining a truck license.
 Most large corporations with large fleets would have their own MTO trained employees.
 They were authorized to perform a road test once the driver had completed and passed the written test.
-A
+A driver’s written and vision test would be completed at an MTO testing site where the road tests were backlogged for weeks and sometimes even months.
+Drivers would also need to supply the appropriate vehicle for whatever license they were testing for.

 Canada Packers having an employee able to perform road tests in a company truck just made the whole process a lot quicker and much more efficient.

 When I first started the job back in August of 1981, I had only gotten my driver’s license not even two years earlier.
 I was very skeptical at first about even driving a truck, but the potential money I could earn quickly outweighed all of my skepticism.
+I already had a few weeks of daily training under my belt, but I always had to have another driver with a DZ license with me in the truck.
+It just became too costly paying two drivers going out daily while doing a single driver's route.

 I now needed to get my own DZ license.

 My supervisors were all quite confident that I would be getting my DZ license on my first attempt.
 For sure they were much more confident than I was.
 I was not as optimistic since I had failed my first road test after not stopping at a stop sign.
 I then had to wait a couple weeks before I finally got my driver’s license on my second attempt.
+I had already completed both my required medical and vision test; I also passed the written test.
+Now all that was needed was for me to pass the most crucial test, the road test.

+If I recall my road test was scheduled on a Friday afternoon at the same Canada Packers plant on St Clair Avenue where I had been hired just over a month earlier.
 My boss was pretty sure that I would be passing because the following week he had me scheduled doing the route all by myself.
 The driver with the DZ license who had been with me while I was training was scheduled to be doing a route for another driver who was on vacation.

 Monday morning I would be on my own and the pressure was now on for me to pass.

+A couple days previous to my road test I was casually approached by my boss who wanted to give me a heads up regarding my upcoming road test.
+He told me that the gentleman I needed to see was simply known as Dutchie.
 Dutchie would be working his usual shift on the loading dock and he was expecting me mid-afternoon.
 He would be taking me out on the truck for my road test and if everything went to plan, I would be coming back with my own valid DZ license.

 The valid DZ license that I needed if I'd be doing my own route the following week.

 It was also suggested by my boss that I pick up a box of quality cigars.
 I forget the brand, but they were very pricey.
 I also needed to have a couple cartons of rum n’ raisin ice cream on the truck for when I arrived.
+Apparently, Dutchie loved cigars and rum n’ raisin ice cream which I thought made for a pretty odd combo.

 Friday afternoon arrived; my co-worker and I were already doing a route in the area of Canada Packers.
 It was very convenient and we arrived right on time.
-We walked in the receiving door where we were told Dutchie would be working and h
+We walked in the receiving door where we were told Dutchie would be working and he was there waiting for us.
+Dutchie was an older portly fellow who looked like he had eaten plenty of rum n’ raisin ice cream over the course of his life.

 We exchanged greetings and pleasantries; I presented Dutchie with the box of cigars I had purchased.